kitkay/quoteapp/API.QUOTEAPP.md

 ### Architecture

-- MVC Approach in creation of RestAPI
++ MVC Approach in creation of RestAPI
-- Usage of sanctum for auths
++ Usage of sanctum for auths
-- Leveraging Repository Pattern
++ Leveraging Repository Pattern

 ### Project Structure

--
++ app/Http/Controllers/API - handles all the API endpoints that would be served.

+# WIP